Nautilus R618 Recumbent Exercise Bike Review: Best Value!

 The upper levels certainly provide a challenge, while there are enough levels to allow for some fine-tuning while you workout.
 The actual system in play is an eddy current brake, which is a magnetic system assisted by a motor.

-The belt drive mixes well with this system, making everything a lot more quiet and a lot more smooth than you otherwise might find.
+The belt drive mixes well with this system, making everything a lot quieter and a lot more smooth than you otherwise might find.
 The flywheel of the R618 recumbent bike is a heavy one, weighing 30 lbs (13.6 kg).

 It has a 3-piece crank attaching the two pedals, which is a good sign.
 3-piece cranks are always superior to their 1-piece alternatives, as they offer more durability and just a better all-around value.